Hogan plans ‘additional actions’ as coronavirus infections in D.C. region hit record for 14th day

 Maryland’s seven-day average number of new infections jumped to 1,871, while Virginia’s rose to 1,693, with both states setting records.
 The District recorded 245 new daily cases Tuesday — the most in a single day since May — lifting the city’s seven-day average to 162, just short of a record.

-Hogan’s planned actions Tuesday come a week after he announced new restrictions for the first time since the start of the pandemic, saying health metrics show the state had “crossed over into the danger zone.”
+Hogan’s planned actions Tuesday come a week after he reimposed new restrictions for the first time since the start of the pandemic, saying health metrics show the state had “crossed over into the danger zone.”
 The rapid rise in caseloads has prompted restrictions in Maryland’s most populous jurisdictions that are tougher than statewide policies.

 New restrictions went into effect Monday in Virginia that lowered the number of people allowed to gather indoors or outdoors and imposed new limits on restaurants and businesses.